 The advised minimum floor space for two sows is 8ft2 - equivalent to a 2x3 C&C cage.
-However here at Kavee, we recommend a cage size of 10ft2 - equivalent to a 2x4 C and C cage - for two sows so that they have more space to run around together as well as enjoying some ‘me time’ to minimize squabbles.
+However, here at Kavee, we recommend a 4x2 C&C cage size for two guinea pigs so that they have more space to run around together as well as enjoying some ‘me time’ to minimize squabbles.

 C&C cages are an ideal option for growing your guinea pig herd because they’re so flexible and easy to adjust.
-If you are going from one guinea pig to two, you can easily add more cage grids to your setup to increase its size.
+If you are going from two guinea pigs to more, you can easily add more cage grids to your setup to increase its size.

 Sadly, sometimes a guinea pig pairing just isn’t meant to be.
 Bonds can fail days, weeks or even months after a pair of guinea pigs have been matched.
-If they are regularly fighting or are even hurting each other, they will have to be separated for their own safety.
+If they're regularly fighting or are even hurting each other, they will have to be separated for their own safety.

-As mentioned, guinea pigs are social creatures and can emotionally suffer if they do not have the comfort and companionship of at least one of their own kind as a cagemate.
+As mentioned, guinea pigs are social creatures and can emotionally suffer if they don't have the comfort and companionship of at least one of their own kind as a housemate.

-Living alone permanently can cause a guinea pig to become lonely and depressed, which may lead to them stopping eating and exercising.
+Living permanently alone can make a guinea pig lonely and depressed, which may lead to them no longer eating and exercising.
 This, in turn, could have a devastating effect on their physical health.
-This is especially difficult for surviving guinea pigs that are grieving the loss of a guinea pig, as it is critical to find them a new friend to bond with.
+This is especially difficult for surviving guinea pigs that are grieving the loss of a guinea pig, as it's critical to find them a new friend to bond with.